Navigating bad credit: Mortgage success tips 2025

 While you may have a good idea that you have a less-than-perfect credit score based on your past financial behaviour, it is a good idea to see exactly what your score is to give you an idea of the types of mortgage products you may be able to access.
 As part of this process, it's wise to look across all three credit reference agencies, as they may record different information and will have different overall scores based on their own systems.

 By checking your credit files, you will also be able to check the information the agencies have for you is correct and have the opportunity to correct any errors, which could, in turn, improve your score.
 Additionally, you may be able to identify ways to quickly elevate your score by, for example, registering for the electoral roll.
-For more information on how to manage your credit score, read our article "How to improve your credit score quickly".
+For more information on managing your credit score, read our article "How to improve your credit score quickly".

 Collect all the documents you need